Get in touch

 This is highly variable and dependent upon multiple factors.
 However, a general rule-of-thumb is less than one acre, up to eleven acres.
 You can utilize this chart and/or this chart to help identify which size system is right for you and if it’s necessary to combine two Farm Packs to adequately serve your irrigated area.

 Typically, systems are relocated to a new “set” once every 24 hours.
-However, it is possible to relocate a pod line every 12 hours if sufficient water supply and labor are available.
+However, it is possible to relocate a pod line every 12 hours if sufficient labor is available.
 Increasing the relocation rate to 12 hours saves on upfront product investment but increases labor demands and requires a higher application rate (which increases operating water volume requirements).
 The 12-hour method is often preferred, or even necessary, for areas where productive forage growth is desired but soil moisture holding capacity is low (sandy soils).

 Irrigation rates are determined mostly by evaluating soil moisture holding capacity and evapotranspiration rate.
 These rates vary highly by region within North America and even from field to field (and within sections of fields).
 A local expert such as an NRCS specialist or agronomist can help you identify what the optimal application rate for your field will be, ensuring you’re providing adequate water for optimal forage growth but not overwatering and wasting resources.
 Each Farm Pack is supplied with our three most popular nozzle options which can be swapped out to adjust application rates.
-Two additional nozzles (blue and green) can be purchased separately if they are needed for your situation.
+Three additional nozzles (purple, blue and green) can be purchased separately if they are needed for your situation.

 In more arid and sandy regions where water is scarce and/or soil moisture holding capacity is low, red and orange nozzles which can apply 2.3” - 2.7” per 24-hour set period will be the more appropriate nozzle selection.
 In areas of the continent where soil water holding capacity is higher and/or water is more abundant, higher application rates closer to 4” - 5” per 24-hour set period can be achieved with a black nozzle.